chaseruskin/legoHDL/ROADMAP.md

 - [ ] cross check version tags with the hidden version.log (in case a legohdl tag was manually created by a user) -> delete the tag if not valid

 - [ ] if an already existing profile's .prfl file gets changed, then needs to move to temp directory and have its folder renamed on next legohdl call

+- [ ] if a user explicitly defines an architecture to use for an instance, only read that architecture?

 - [ ] allow scripts to live/import into any depth inside built-in scripts folder